markkose/Battery-Pack-Design/README.md

 ![photo](Screenshots/Screenshot_1.png)

-Let's look at it more thoroughly.

 ![photo](Screenshots/Screenshot_2.png)

-We placed a small PCB and a kevlar piece in order to take the voltage measurements and give them to the BMS PCB.
+A small PCB and a kevlar piece is placed for the BMS voltage measurements.

 ![photo](Screenshots/Screenshot_3.png)
 ![photo](Screenshots/Screenshot_4.png)

-Bellow, you can see the BMS PCB.
+Bellow, the BMS PCB is presented.

 ![photo](Screenshots/Screenshot_5.png)
 ![photo](Screenshots/Screenshot_6.png)

-Here, all segments are connected together.
+The assembly of the segments.

 ![photo](Screenshots/Screenshot_7.png)

-Here is the aluminum container of the battery pack.
+The aluminum container of the battery pack.

 ![photo](Screenshots/Screenshot_8.png)
 ![photo](Screenshots/Screenshot_9.png)